vertesan/campus/README.md

 P.S.
 To get the firebase refresh token you will need to find a way to intercept the HTTPS traffic and that is not the content of this README.

+> [!WARNING]
+> Never use your main account token if it is precious to you.
+There is no guarantee that our behaviors cannot be detected by the official team.

 ## Configurations

 After the first successful run, a `config.yaml` will be automatically created in the root directory.
 You can safely edit it if you want to tweak something manually.